top of page

 You can, and probably should, attempt to bring the informal feedback into some kind of formalised structure.
 You can do this through reviewing your stakeholder list and determining whether it's complete, and whether you've allowed enough time to engage with influential people.
 Your main aim here is not to get them to agree to the vision, but to build a relationship.
 If people genuinely 'like' you, and appreciate your efforts to treat them as individuals, they'll be more likely to suspend disbelief about the change until they've fully understood your vision as clearly as you do.

-Don't give up.
-Incredibly, some stakeholders don't want to open up to a complete stranger about a significant change at work!
+Building these relationships takes persistence.
+Understandably, some stakeholders may not want to open up to a complete stranger about a significant change at work!
 You may need to find people who know people who can put you in better range of the informal feedback you're looking for.

 Remember, you need to understand how the change audience truly feels about the disruption you're about to cause in their lives.
 The fastest implementation is a successful one.
 In order to get to the final outcome, you may need to slow down and drink more coffee.